SublimeText/LaTeXTools/README.markdown

 <br>

 On **Windows**, both MikTeX and TeXlive are supported, but TeXLive support is currently *better*.
 Also, you must be running a current (>=1.4) version of the Sumatra PDF previewer.
-Install these as usual; then, add the SumatraPDF directory to your PATH (this requirement will be removed at some point).
+Install these as usual; then either add the SumatraPDF directory to your PATH, or set the "sumatra" setting in your LaTeXTools Preference file.

 You now need to set up inverse search in Sumatra PDF.
 However, the GUI for doing this is hidden in Sumatra until you open a PDF file that has actual synchronization information (that is, an associated `.synctex.gz` file): see [here](http://forums.fofou.org/sumatrapdf/topic?id=2026321).
 If you have one such file, then open it, go to Settings|Options, and enter `"C:\Program Files\Sublime Text 2\sublime_text.exe" "%f:%l"` as the inverse-search command line (in the text-entry field at the bottom of the options dialog).
 If you don't already have a file with sync information, you can easily create one: compile any LaTex file you already have (or create a new one) with `pdflatex -synctex=1 <file.tex>`, and then open the resulting PDF file in SumatraPDF.